TheCodeForge/syzitus/README.md

-# Name TBD
+# Syzitus

-X is an open-source platform for independent internet communities.
+Syzitus is a platform for independent internet communities.

-To-do:

-* remove 503 override on user karma and user comment karma